Loseless02/Loseless02/README.md

 - In a short time taught myself the basics of Front-end Dev (Js,Html,Css)
 - I love to automate my continuous tasks by writing a little code :D
 - I'm a fast lerner and love to learn new stuff
+- I have some knowledge of Kali Linux.
+-
 - I’m currently open for an Intern or a new apprenticeship (Ausbildung) opportunity, contact me to take a look at my resume

 <br><br>